DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/Scripts/Comments (JSON).md

 # Comments (JSON)

-If a property isn't used by an [[actions|action]], it will be entirely ignored by the [[MGE Encoder]].
+If a JSON property isn't used by an [[actions|action]], it will be entirely ignored by the [[MGE Encoder]].
 This is the only way documentation or notes can be written in JSON script files, since JSON doesn't support comments.

 Below is an example, where `"summary"` and `"to do"` are being used for the script writer's notes: